Technical Staff Fact Sheet

 - Certificate of completion from an accredited CAAHEP or CoARC program in polysomnography option.

-- Must maintain RST, RPSGT, CPST, CRT-SDS, or RRT-SDS or be a medical staff member or PhD board certified in sleep.
+- Must be a RST, RPSGT, CPSGT, CRT-SDS, or RRT-SDS or medical staff member or PhD board certified in sleep.

-- If non-registered, must be supervised by one of the above credentialed staff.
+- Scoring sleep technicians that are non-registered, must be supervised by one of the above credentialed staff members.

 Key Things to Keep In Mind

-- Online training for CPR is acceptable provided evidence of hands on during the skills training (step 2).
+- Online training for CPR is acceptable provided evidence of skills training is also submitted.

-- Sub-contracted scorers do not need to be included in the accreditation application.
+- Sub-contracted scorers do not need to be listed in the accreditation application.

 - If facility is opened less than 40 hours/week the registered tech must then be present 75% of operating hours.